holistic-web/toolbox/.project/scripts/new-tool-script/template/README.md

 # {{tool-name-human}}

-#TODO: add a brief description of this tool
+#TODO: add a brief description of this tool and any key packages it uses

 #TODO: provide a link to the live url of this tool